-BirdBlox is an app I'm working on for BirdBrain Technologies which allows beginners to easily program the company's robotics kits over Bluetooth.
+BirdBlox is a drag and drop programming app I'm working on with two other interns at BirdBrain Technologies.
+The app allows students to easily program the company's robotics kits over Bluetooth.

 While writing tutorials for BirdBrain, I had an idea for how to redesign an existing app to make it more mobile-friendly.
 I created a prototype of the application, which I sent to Dr. Tom Lauwers, the company's founder.
 He liked the idea, and I've been working on it since then.